libremesh/lime-packages/TESTING.md

 #### Enable WAN and share internet to the virtual machine

-Use the --enable-wan, this will create a NAT and share your internet connection to the virtual machine.
+Use the `--enable-wan IFC`, this will create a NAT and share your internet connection to the virtual machine using the specified interface IFC.

 ### Lime-App